mmister411/salvationelements/hamartiology.md

 ### Introduction

-Sin is almost a thing unto itself but ultimately is not.
-Sin is rogue agency presenting as authentic reality while pseudo-symbiotically self usurping its host.
-Sin conscripts into a corrupted rebellion against God, self and other creatures that can neither succeed nor cease, even when nothing remains but the irretrievably abominable self in perpetuity.
-Sin cannot be remedied but breathing souls can be rescued, redeemed and reconstructed by blood, water and Holy Spirit.
+Sin exerts effects on the world that suggest it is almost a self-contained entity, but ultimately, it is not.
+Sin is rogue agency presenting as authentic reality while pseudo-symbiotically self-usurping its host.
+Sin conscripts into a corrupted rebellion against God, self, and other creatures.
+Sin's seductive sedition can neither succeed nor cease, even when nothing remains but the irretrievably abominable self in perpetuity.
+Sin cannot be remedied.
+But breathing souls can be rescued, redeemed, and reconstructed by blood, by water, and by the Holy Spirit.
+Like unclean spirits expelled to dry places, sin seeks to resist remission and reclaim the vessel it once controlled.
+By Holy Spirit’s power, the willing overcome; the unwilling are overrun.
+Sin is dangerous but defeatable, never to be feared, always to be resisted, and never to be underestimated.

+Beyond being a corrupting pseudo-force, sin is also the name for thoughts, communication, activities, and decisions contrary to what the self knows to be good, lawful, and faithful.
+All good things originate with the Lord, so even people who have not received scriptural revelation are unknowingly aligning themselves with the Lord when they choose what is good.

+It is impossible to catalog every act that might constitute sin in all places and all times.
+Nevertheless, scripture provides hundreds of named transgressions, many of which extend beyond the localized contexts of Sinai, Jerusalem, or Galilee.
+Just as Jesus shows that hate is murder and that extramarital mental fantasizing is still committing adultery, we learn that the concepts of the letter and the spirit of the letter are profoundly significant both within and beyond the letter of the word.

+It is possible to sum up primary root themes that provide a helpful compass for navigating sin's tangled forest of corrupted fruit.
+Despite not being comprehensive, any student of the word may still find assistance.

+Nearly all sin is some form or blend of malice, idolatry, treachery, or exploitation.
+These four categories provide interpretive clarity.
+They offer diagnostic value: “Am I being malicious?”
+“Is activity idolatrous?”
+“Am I betraying a trust?”
+“Am I unjustly exploiting a person or opportunity?”
+Among several potential benefits, this kind of moral taxonomy creates a kind of spiritual system of checks and balances.
+It allows the student of scripture to trace unseen connections between sins through enlisting the bright spots in our personal experience to shed light on blind spots we didn't know were related.
+Understanding the structure of sin, even imperfectly, sharpens our capacity to resist it faithfully.

 #### Hermeneutical Disclaimer:

 This analysis proceeds on the methodological assumption that theology must arise traceably from exegesis of the text.
-All readings and conclusions must respect immediate literary and historical context, while additionally being apt to consider wider material from the given book and canon as applicable.
+All readings and conclusions must respect immediate literary and historical context while additionally being apt to consider wider material from the given book and canon as applicable.
 Systematic theology, interpretive tradition, naming conventions, science, archaeology, and philosophy possess intrinsic value as disciplines.
 Use of these disciplines must not override textual content that is explicitly stated or cogently inferable or import semiotic artifacts untenably foreign to its original information environment.
-Interpretive lenses are necessarily embedded in any interpretive operation of scripture but must not weigh in at the expense of the text’s self defined logos, ethos or pathos.
+Interpretive lenses are necessarily embedded in any interpretive operation of scripture but must not weigh in at the expense of the text’s self-defined logos, ethos, or pathos.

 ## MITE Framework